couchbase/query/clustering/couchbase/README.md

 ## Running clustering_cb unit tests

-In order to run the unit tests, it is necessary to install and start Couchbase.
+In order to run the unit tests, it is necessary to have a Couchbase instance running.

 ### Couchbase Installation and Start-up